Knowledge is Power: Start By Understanding Why You Have Dry Hair

-1. When you shampoo, use a gentle moisturizing shampoo on your dry hair.
+1. When you shampoo, use a gentle moisturising shampoo on your dry hair.

 These shampoos, specially designed for dry hair, usually contains lots of nutrients such as oils, essential fatty acids and ceramides.
 Secondly, don’t wash your hair too often since shampooing too frequently can damage your hair by drying it out, which can lead to breakage and dullness.

 2. When you shampoo, use your fingertips to massage the shampoo into your hair.

 Work from roots to ends — taking care not to pile your hair up on top of your head; this can lead to tangles, dryness and frizz.

 To add moisture, once a week or so before shampooing, apply a hydrating mask on slightly damp hair, wrap your hair in a warm towel and leave it on for about 20 minutes.
 Wash as normal.

 4. Use a conditioner for dry hair.